rajnipawar/SimpleChatUDP/README.md

 - `-h, --help` : Display help information
 - `-v, --version` : Display version information

+### Manual Peer Addition

+In addition to automatic peer discovery via the `--peers` option, you can manually add peers through the GUI:

+1. **Go to the System tab** (default view)
+2. **Enter peer address** in the "Add Peer (IP:Port)" field on the right side of the input area
+   - Example: `127.0.0.1:9005` for local peer on port 9005
+   - Example: `192.168.1.100:9001` for remote peer on different machine
+3. **Click the "+" button** next to the input field
+4. The peer will be added to your dropdown list permanently and message synchronization will begin automatically
+5. You can now select the peer from the dropdown and send messages

+**Important Notes:**
+- Manually added peers remain in your contact list permanently (won't disappear even if offline)
+- Peers are treated as contacts - once added, they stay in the dropdown
+- Anti-entropy will automatically sync messages when the peer comes online

+**Use Cases:**
+- Adding peers on non-standard ports (e.g., 9005, 9010, etc.)
+- Connecting to peers on different machines/networks
+- Adding peers that weren't specified in initial `--peers` list
+- Dynamically expanding your P2P network without restarting

 ## Testing Instructions

 ### Automated Unit Tests